 Min –8°C 18°F

-Passiflora ‘Amethyst’ is a very old UK hybrid.
-The Originator of this Passion flower is not known.
-After P. caerulea it is the second most widely sold passion flower in UK after P. caerulea.
+P. ‘Amethyst’ was for many years the second most widely sold passion flower in UK after P. caerulea.
 Sadly its original form it is rarely seen these days as wholesalers produce only a limited range of Passiflora for Garden Centres and Nurseries.
-It is very free flowering & hardy to –8° C/18° F or lower.
-I have had 65 flowers a day on a mature plant & a characteristic is that a young cutting produces buds very quickly.
-The P. ‘Amethyst’ x P. caerulea cross has given rise to beautiful hybrids such as P. ‘Star of Clevedon’ & P. ‘Star of Bristol’ produced in UK by John Vanderplank and P. ‘Star of Surbiton’ by Myles Irvine.
+It is very free flowering & hardy if protected to –8° C/18° F. I have had 65 flowers a day on a mature plant & a characteristic is that a young cutting produces buds very quickly.
+The P. ‘Amethyst’ x P. caerulea cross has given rise to beautiful hybrids such as P. ‘Star of Clevedon’ & P. ‘Star of Bristol’ by John Vanderplank and P. ‘Star of Surbiton’ by Myles Irvine.